1948 United States presidential election in Tennessee: Background

+Campaign

-After the beginning of the Great Depression, however, for the next third of a century Republicans would rarely contest statewide offices seriously, despite continuing dominance of East Tennessee and half a dozen Unionist counties in the middle and west of the state.
-State politics during the 1930s and 1940s was dominated by Edward Hull “Boss” Crump, whose Memphis political machine would consistently provide decisive votes in statewide Democratic primaries aided by cross-party voting by Republicans in eastern mountain counties.
-Although Tennessee's delegates at the 1948 Democratic National Convention were all opposed to incumbent President Harry S. Truman after his proposal for black civil rights titled To Secure These Rights, the presence of potentially formidable Republican opposition in East Tennessee and the Highland Rim meant that Crump could not even keep his own machine in line.
-Governor McCord and even Crump's long-time ally Senator Kenneth D. McKellar both broke with him over supporting States Rights Democratic nominees Strom Thurmond and Fielding L. Wright, with McCord losing the Democratic nomination to Crump foe Gordon Browning.
-In order to get their electors on the ballot the Dixiecrats had to form a separate state organisation in Somerville, although three of the Dixiecrat electors were simultaneously on the slate for Truman and Kentucky Senator Alben W. Barkley.
-Thurmond won 14% of white voters.
+Although Tennessee's delegates at the 1948 Democratic National Convention were all opposed to incumbent President Harry S. Truman after he accepted the findings of the President's Committee on Civil Rights, the presence of potentially formidable Republican opposition in Unionist areas of the state meant that Crump could not keep his own machine in line.
+Governor Jim Nance McCord and Senator Kenneth McKellar both broke with Crump over his support for "Dixiecrat" nominee Strom Thurmond, with McCord losing renomination to Crump foe Gordon Browning.
+In order to get their electors on the ballot, the Dixiecrats had to form a separate state organisation in Somerville, although three of the Dixiecrat electors were simultaneously on the Democratic slate.